 The surgical method varies depending on the surgeon, the patient’s facial structure, and the extent of correction desired.
 Dr. Sato will choose techniques based on your individual facial structure and what you wish to accomplish.

 In a traditional facelift, an incision is made along or just inside the hairline in the temple region, in front and around the ear into the hair behind the ear.
 To lift the neck, an incision is made under the chin.
 The muscle is tightened, excess tissue, fat, and skin is excised, and the skin is then re-draped and sutured for a new contour that is naturally tighter.

 In a limited-incision facelift, used for a more limited rejuvenation, shorter incisions are made.

 What can I expect while recovering from a Facelift?

 Your head will be loosely wrapped in bandages when you wake up after the procedure.
 If subcutaneous drains were placed intra-operatively, you will be provided with drain teaching.

 There will be some discomfort, swelling, numbness and bruising.
 The length of time it will take for these issues to subside depends on the type of facelift performed and if any other procedures were done concurrently.
 Keeping your head elevated while resting will help to reduce these effects.

-Most people can go back to work in 2-3 weeks after a facelift, but strenuous activity should be avoided for 4 weeks.
+Most people can go back to work in 2-3 weeks after getting a facelift in Houston, but strenuous activity should be avoided for 4 weeks.
 Once recovery is complete, you will be able to enjoy the full results of your rhytidectomy.